atomisticnet/mlse2020-workshop/README.md

 Contact: Nong Artrith (nartrith@atomistic.net) and Alex Urban (aurban@atomistic.net)

+To learn more about ænet, sign up to the [Google Group](https://groups.google.com/forum/#!forum/aenet) so that you don’t miss any announcements (e.g., for new releases) and can reach a wider community with any questions/issues related to ænet.
+Once subscribed, you can also post by sending emails to aenet@googlegroups.com.

 ## Example of construction and application of ANN potentials

 This directory contains an example that showcases the **Chebyshev